manthehunted/HospitalComp-Finance/README.md

 # HospitalComp-Finance
+##Objectives: predict hospital performance based on finance
-This is a preliminary analysis of hospital readmission rate (county-wise) based on regional financial status.
+This is a preliminary prediction analysis of hospital performance (county-wise) based on regional financial status.
 Data is obtained from [data.gov](http://www.data.gov/).

 #### Data contained in folder, *data*
 *Finance Related*